 Ambitious as it may sound, a hydrogen-powered short-range commercial passenger aircraft could be flying within Europe by 2035.

-However, to achieve this hydrogen revolution, significant aircraft R&D, further development of fuel cell technology and liquid hydrogen tanks will be required.
+However, to achieve this hydrogen revolution, significant aircraft research and development, further development of fuel cell technology, and liquid hydrogen tanks will be required.
 That includes investment in fleet and hydrogen infrastructure, alongside accompanying regulations and certification standards.
 Also, there are several policy actions and the framework needed for the transition, including a guiding roadmap, plus a significant increase in long-term research and innovation activities and funding.
 This project happened to coincide with the launch by the European Commission of an ambitious strategy to include hydrogen in the region’s overall energy mix as part of the union’s 2050 carbon neutrality goal.

 In the third and final phase from 2030 to 2050, renewable hydrogen technologies, including hydrogen-derived synthetic fuels, are expected to reach maturity and deployed at large scale to reach hard-to-decarbonize sectors, such as aviation.

 Investment-wise, electrolyzers could range between €24 and €42 billion, with a further €220-340 billion required to scale up and directly connect 80-120 GW of solar and wind energy production capacity.
 Besides, the huge investment is needed in CCS retrofitting; hydrogen transport, distribution and storage; and hydrogen refueling stations for surface transport.
 Now, because of the high costs involved, the commission is considering various demand-side support policies and incentives at EU level, including the possibility of minimum shares or quotas in specific end-use sectors.